pyvista.Light class adds additional functionality and a pythonic API

 position and a

-axis of the light.
+light.
 The meaning of these depends on the type of the light.
+The color of the

+light can be set according to ambient, diffuse and specular components.
 The

-color of the light can be set according to ambient, diffuse and specular components.

 Positional lights with a

-from the source, but their beam is isotropic in space.
-In contrast, directional
+distance from the source, but their beam is isotropic in space.
+In contrast,

 With directed lights, it is possible to create complex lighting scenarios.
 For example, you can position a light directly above an actor (in this case, a sphere), to create a shadow directly below it.